-This card is a Visa card, which means it is accepted where ever Visa is accepted.
+This card is a Debit MasterCard, which means it is accepted where ever Debit MasterCard is accepted.

 Do you charge currency conversion fees?

-This account doesn’t charge currency conversion fees, and uses the Visa exchange rate at the time of purchase.
+This account doesn’t charge currency conversion fees, and uses the Debit MasterCard exchange rate at the time of purchase.

 We are travelling to Thailand, What are the fees if I use an ATM in Thailand ?
-Can I use any visa ATM?
+Can I use any Debit MasterCard ATM?

 I am traveling around the world shortly and this seems like the best option for getting cash anywhere.
 I am just wondering if you can shed any light on the difference in currency exchange rates between this account and the travel cards, eg NAB travel card.
 I’ve asked nab and they don’t want to give me a current exchange rate applicable to that card and i’ve been told that their rates are terrible

 Unfortunately it is very hard to comment to comment on exchange rates as they are very volatile.
 To compare exchange rates, please log onto the official site respectively and search for ‘current exchange rates’ – this should generate pages of their rates, but be mindful that these will change all the time.